assansanogo/Opteeq/README.md

 ![via0](yolo/experiments/test.png)

+Mean average precision (mAP) measures average precision for recall value across all classes; mAP calculated at a default IoU of 0.5 = 67.82%

+F1 score measures balance between precision and recall; F1 score = 0.84

+NOTE: The Opteeq dataset of approximately 1,300 data points may be too small to provide enough data for the model

 ### 2.1.4 Detection

 If you want to use detection without docker replace libdarknet.so (in the yolo file of the repository opteeq) by your